Critical-Infrastructure-Systems-Lab/ldsr/README.md

 ## Installation

-LDS is somewhat computationally heavy.
-To speed it up, I wrote the core routines in C++, which needs compilation.
-On Windows, you need to first install Rtools.
-[For R 4.0.0](https://cran.r-project.org/bin/windows/Rtools/).
-[For older R](https://cran.r-project.org/bin/windows/Rtools/history.html).

 `ldsr` is now available on CRAN, so you can install with

 ```
 install.packages('ldsr')
 ```

+To install the development version, if you are using Windows, you will first need to install Rtools to compile the C++ code.
+[For R 4.0.0](https://cran.r-project.org/bin/windows/Rtools/).
+[For older R](https://cran.r-project.org/bin/windows/Rtools/history.html).

-To install the development version
+Now to install the development version

 ```
 install.packages('remotes')